ossmos/analyzer4d.nvim/README.md

     -- the port of the json communication server port = 17000

-    -- whether to always try to connect to the Analyzer4D software on start always_connect = false
+    -- tries to auto connect to the Analyzer4D if there is no connection yet -- and a command is executed
+    always_connect = true
 })
 ```